 Let’s hope he will be getting adoption papers soon and be on his way to a loving family.

 Chen Meng, from Hubei province, is 9 years old.
-Last October she was in a van with her immediate family when it hit a tree at high speed gravely injuring 5 of the 7 passengers; her father lost his leg, her mother and sister had broken bones and her brother a skull fracture.
+In October 2015 she was in a van with her immediate family when it hit a tree at high speed gravely injuring 5 of the 7 passengers; her father lost his leg, her mother and sister had broken bones and her brother a skull fracture.
 She and her Grandma were in comas due to serious head injuries.

 With no breadwinners, this family’s financial situation became very dire.
 All but Chen Meng have now checked out of hospital so they can concentrate their resources on her care.
 Despite help from relatives and friends, Chen Meng’s continuing treatment costs cannot be met.
 She is fighting hard and has made great progress, gaining muscle control and slowly starting to walk.
 It would be wonderful to send brave Chen Meng home to a healthy future with her loving family.